SebastienSiva/ITEC_D2L_TOOLS/total_course_assessment/FAQ.md

 ### If you combine gradebook entries and specific quiz questions into an assessment score, how do the points combine?

-The points are unweighted, so an 100 point assignment and a 10 point quiz question will give a maximum of 110 point total.
-The current solution for this is to modify the gradebook .csv file in Excel with some formulas to adjust the weight of the assignment.
+The points are unweighted, so a 100 point assignment and a 10 point quiz question will give a maximum of 110 points total giving the assignment 10x the weight.
+The current solution for this is to modify the gradebook .csv file in Excel with some formulas to adjust the weight of the assignment prior to upload.

 ### Should I keep or remove students who were present for only some of the relevant assessments?